 The kingdom of Armenian Cilicia had its origins in the principality founded c.
 1080 by the Rubenid dynasty, an offshoot of the larger Bagratid family, which at various times had held the thrones of Armenia and Georgia.
 Another speculation – some say that this is how the usage of Jerusalem cross spread into Georgia in the 14th century.
 14th century is when George V Magnificent (the one we mentioned earlier) ruled in the kingdom of Georgia.

 Now let’s go back a little.
-There is plausible evidence which suggests that the five-crossed symbol dates far back than the 11th century.
-The crossed you see down there were found at Geghard Monastery in Armenia.
+There is plausible evidence that suggests that the five-crossed symbol dates far back to the 11th century.
+The crosses you see down there were found at Geghard Monastery in Armenia.
 A substantial part of historians thinks that they date back to the 4th century.
-Some disagree with this notion and say that they are the results of the restoration of the monastery by Zakaria and Ivane Mxargrdzeli in 13th century.
+Some disagree with this notion and say that they are the results of the restoration of the monastery by Zakaria and Ivane Mxargrdzeli in the 13th century.
 Truly, the monastery was first founded in the 4th century but was destroyed by Arabs in the 9th.
-At least there are enough grounds to suggest that these crossed are indeed of the 4th century.
+At least there are enough grounds to suggest that these crosses are indeed from the 4th century.

 Besides this, it is no longer under suspicion that we see five-crossed symbols in Armenian churches from the 8th century.
 You can see the photos down below.